Inside Ghislaine Maxwell’s DOJ visit

 2. Security & Treatment

-- Maxwell was transported from prison to the courthouse in leg irons and three-point handcuffs (wrists, waist, and ankles).
+- Maxwell was transported in leg irons and three-point handcuffs.

 3. Attendees

-- Maxwell’s lawyer, David Oscar Markus, was present to represent her.
+- Maxwell’s lawyer, David Oscar Markus, represented her.

 4. Meeting Content

-- Maxwell was questioned about “100 different people” connected to Jeffrey Epstein, according to her lawyer.
+- Maxwell was questioned about roughly 100 people connected to Epstein.

 5. Maxwell’s Demeanor & Cooperation

-- Maxwell was described as intelligent, direct, and willing to answer questions.
+- She was described as intelligent, direct, and willing to answer questions.

 6. Timing & Context

-- This was not the first time Maxwell had been interviewed, but it was the first formal, high-level DOJ meeting of this nature since her conviction.
+- This was the first formal high-level DOJ meeting of this scope since her conviction.

 7. White House Involvement

-- A source close to former President Trump stated that the White House was not involved in the DOJ’s actions, leaving all decisions to the Justice Department.
+- Sources close to former President Trump stated the White House was not involved.

 8. Media & Public Reaction